Guide to Oral Care for Braces Wearers

-Teeth can become more susceptible to staining if you’re wearing braces.
-This is largely because proper oral hygiene can be difficult due to the nooks and crannies created by the wires and brackets of fixed metal braces, where food debris can become trapped and provide a breeding ground for bacteria.
+Teeth can become more susceptible to staining if you’re wearing braces as proper oral hygiene can be difficult to maintain due to the nooks and crannies created by the wires and brackets of fixed metal braces, where food debris can become trapped and provide a breeding ground for bacteria.

 However, it’s still possible to keep your teeth white while wearing braces if you know the right techniques for brushing and flossing during your orthodontic treatment.